K-12 Schools

 Researchers at the Mayo Clinic in Rochester, Minnesota, investigated how indoor humidity levels affect transmission of respiratory viruses in a classroom setting in a recent study.
 This study showed that rooms with commercial-sized humidifiers had:

-• Samples with influenza A contained fewer “live” viruses and were therefore less infectious.
+- Samples with influenza A contained fewer “live” viruses and were, therefore, less infectious.

-• Fewer flu-like illnesses reported.
+- Fewer flu-like illnesses were reported.

 Besides posing a danger to health and wellness, viral outbreaks are detrimental in other ways.
 Student absences increase during the dry winter months, often due to respiratory illnesses.
-Chronic absenteeism or missing ≥ 10% of school days within a year, for any reason, predicts low student achievement, according to another study.
+Chronic absenteeism, or missing ≥ 10% of school days within a year for any reason, predicts low student achievement, according to another study.

 When viruses spread among students, parents and teachers also tend to get ill and must take sick days.
 Having to rely on substitute teachers too often can negatively affect lesson plans and is expensive.
 School budgets suffer when students don’t attend.
 In many states, school budgets are based on the average daily attendance at a school.
 If many students are absent, the school has less money to pay for essential classroom needs.